 Or, Have a Professional Handle it for You

 You can always go the easy route and have someone do it for you, like a credit repair service that will also help to get your finances and credit back on track.
-We recommend Lexington Law, whose clients see 85% of negative items removed from their credit reports.
+Lexington Law is available to take your call, and, on average, their past clients have seen 10.2 negative items removed from their credit reports in four months.

 - Click here for sign-up form, terms, and details.